permguard/permguard/site/content/docs/0.1/devops/authz-server/configuration-options.md

 ---

-**Storage Engines**: Storage engine flags are used to configure the storage engine to be used for the central and proximity data.
+**Storage Engines**: Storage engine options are used to configure the storage engine to be used for the central and proximity data.

 <details>
   <summary>SQLITE</summary>